 How to Get a Substring From a String in Python

-Python has no substring methods like substring() or substr().
-Instead, we use slice syntax to get parts of existing strings.
-Python slicing is a computationally fast way to methodically access parts of your data.
-The colons (:) in subscript notation make slice notation - which has the arguments, start, stop and step .
+Substring-specific methods like substring() or substr() are not available.
+Instead, we utilize slice syntax to extract portions of existing strings.
+Python's slicing is a highly efficient method for systematically accessing specific segments of data.
+The use of colons (:) in subscript notation allows us to employ slice notation, which consists of the start, stop, and step arguments, enabling flexible string manipulation.
 It follows this template:

 - Parameters are enclosed in the square brackets.